11 Pc Pakistanis Develop Antibodies Against COVID-19 Virus - UrduPoint

 11 Pc Pakistanis Develop Antibodies Against COVID-19 Virus

-National Seroprevalence Study on Friday claimed that almost 11 percent Pakistanis have developed protective immunity across country with also having antibodies in their blood against COVID-19 virus

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Aug, 2020 ) :National Seroprevalence Study on Friday claimed that almost 11 percent Pakistanis have developed protective immunity across country with also having antibodies in their blood against COVID-19 virus.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Aug, 2020 ) :National Seroprevalence study has claimed that almost 11 percent Pakistanis have developed protective immunity across country with also having antibodies in their blood against COVID-19 virus.

 The national seroprevalence study was initiated in July this year by Health Services academy in collaboration with multiple partners including Agha Khan University (AKU) and with technical support from World Health Organization (WHO).